skatsaounis/cna-hands/02-cgroups-cpu.md

 In particular, you will learn how to adjust the proportion of CPU cycles that a process gets over another.

 NOTE: the scenario below is valid if the platform you are working on has only 1 CPU.
-If your platform has more than 1 CPUs, then you will need in addition to restrict the processes so that they run on 1 CPU only.
-In that case, please follow the instructions under `backup/cgroups.md`.
+If your platform has more than 1 CPUs, then you will need in addition to restrict the processes so that they are scheduled one the same CPU, e.g. CPU0.
+In that case, follow the instructions under `backup/cgroups.md`.

 1. At first, inspect the contents of the `cpu` group